Rezix93/myStuff/Ericsson/Week 1.md

 40. Application Meld?
 41. For debugging: using F7 F8
 42. Extend vs implement
-43. Class name statrt with Capital and varibale start with s
+43. In JAVA Class name start with Capital and varibale start with lowercase
-44. in after cretinga package in tarcecompass -> plugin.xml -> new Type -> Spark Trace -> screenshot:
+44. After creating package in tarcecompass -> plugin.xml -> new Type -> Spark Trace -> screenshot:
 Package -> new class -> Spark Trace

 write and show the process here